-Together, we are preparing the next generation of physicians and nurses to care for our patients.
+We are working together to prepare the next generation of physicians and nurses to care for patients.

 We are committed to bringing together research and clinical applications to create a national and international destination for access to the most advanced cancer therapies and research.

-Through this partnership, Henry Ford Health System and Michigan State University will achieve a National Cancer Institute (NCI) cancer center designation by serving the unique cancer needs of our state and beyond through advanced research and clinical capabilities with a focus on curing cancer and reducing disparities in cancer outcomes, while also improving the lives of the people and communities we serve.
+Through this partnership, Henry Ford Health + Michigan State University Health Sciences will achieve a National Cancer Institute (NCI) cancer center designation by serving the unique cancer needs of our state and beyond through advanced research and clinical capabilities with a focus on curing cancer and reducing disparities in cancer outcomes, while also improving the lives of the people and communities we serve.